cooperative-computing-lab/cctools/mufasa/README.md

 - The primary datafile or input file in the makeflow file should be `input.tar.gz`.
 It is your responsible to unpack that file in your makeflow file.
 - All desired output files must be packed into `output.tar.gz`.
 This is the file put in the outbox or error directory in the event of an error.
 - In order for Mufasa to properly manage disk consumption, the Makeflow should specify the size of files between tasks.
-It should also declare the resource consumption of tasks in the workflow.

 ## Basic Usage
 ---------